Skip to main content

 How it works

-• EscrowServerScheme registers the escrow payment scheme with the x402 resource server so it can validate escrow-backed payments.
+• AuthCaptureEvmScheme registers the auth-capture payment scheme with the x402 resource server so it can verify auth-capture-backed payments.

-• paymentMiddleware intercepts requests, checks for a valid payment header, and returns 402 if no payment is provided.
+• paymentMiddleware intercepts requests, checks for a valid payment header, and returns 402 when the caller has not provided one.

 • HTTPFacilitatorClient connects to the facilitator service that verifies and settles payments on-chain.